-If your bird feeding area does not have trees, bushes or other places for birds to sit, then consider adding some resting places for them.
+If your bird feeding area doesn’t have trees, bushes, or other places for birds to sit, then consider adding some resting places for them.

 You can help your feathered friends feel welcome to your bird feeding area by providing places to perch ten to fifteen feet from your feeders.

 The best way to do this would be to plant trees and bushes.

 However, unless you can plant large trees or more mature-growth bushes, it could take years to have the type of perching and cover birds need.

 Fortunately, there are faster methods that can be implemented while your trees and bushes grow.